alexisbaxman/jupyter_template/README.md

-* Admonition: Admonitions are highlighted content blocks.
+* **Admonition:** Admonitions are highlighted content blocks.
 The visual appearance of an admonition can be customized using the `class` option:
-   * `tip`: changes the fram color to green.
+   * `tip`: changes the frame color to blue.
    * `warning`: changes the from color to orange.
    * `dropdown`: makes the content collapsible.